-Seller’s vs. Buyer’s Market: A Seller’s Guide to Decoding Market Conditions
+Buyer’s Market vs Seller’s Market: A Guide to Decoding Market Conditions

-Like stock prices, the real estate market fluctuates.
-Think back to the quiz you aced during 10th grade economics with Mrs. Patil: supply and demand.
+The real estate market fluctuates based on supply and demand.
 Like weights on opposite sides of a balance scale, a change to one end tips the scale’s balance, affecting the other.
 When one — supply or demand — outweighs the other, you have a market imbalance.
+If you’re planning to sell your home, understanding whether you’re in a buyer’s market vs seller’s market is crucial.

-In real estate, that imbalance translates into either a buyer’s market or a seller’s market.
-An ample supply (lots of homes for sale) and limited demand (fewer buyers) leads to a buyer’s market.
-Conversely, lack of supply (fewer homes for sale) and abundant demand (lots of buyers) results in a seller’s market.
+The imbalance in real estate translates into either a buyer’s market or a seller’s market.
+An ample supply (lots of homes for sale) and limited demand (fewer buyers) lead to a buyer’s market.
+Conversely, the lack of supply (fewer homes for sale) and abundant demand (lots of buyers) result in a seller’s market.

 To help us understand both buyer’s and seller’s markets, we spoke with top real estate agent Kim Rock.
-The 13-year industry veteran has a track record for selling homes fast — her listings close 65% quicker than the average Philadelphia agent.
+The 17-year industry veteran has a track record for selling homes fast — her listings close 68% quicker than the average Philadelphia agent.

 In a hot real estate market, there are fewer homes on the market than there are buyers.
 Eager buyers queue up to bid on homes, pushing prices up until the supply catches up with the demand or the demand decreases.
 Here’s a detailed overview of what a seller’s market looks like in the real estate world and what it means for sellers: